Serving SAP Fiori UIs

 OData Annotations Plugin

-The SAP CDS language support plugin includes a plugin.
-It helps you adding and editing OData annotations in CDS syntax in VS Code by providing the following features:
+The SAP CDS language support plugin includes a plugin that helps you add and edit OData annotations in CDS syntax in VS Code.
+It provides the following features:

 - Code completion